 Consumers are increasingly turning to online reviews to get a better picture of a business before visiting their website, contacting or purchasing.

 Sensis reports that “over two in five (42%) Australians regularly read reviews (1-3 times per week).”

-In a similar U.S.-based study conducted by BrightLocal, 50% of respondents were found to regularly read online reviews.
+In a similar U.S.-based study conducted by BrightLocal, 86% of respondents read reviews for local businesses.